spack/spack/lib/spack/docs/workflows.rst

 #.
 As of August 31, the upstream project still had not made a new
    release with the bugfix.
-In the meantime, Spack-built ``py-proj`` provide the bugfix needed by packages depending on it.
+In the meantime, Spack-built ``py-proj`` provides the bugfix needed by packages depending on it.
 As long as this works, there is no particular need for the upstream project to make a new official release.